magento/devdocs/guides/v2.0/frontend-dev-guide/css-topics/custom_preprocess.md

 ## Sample Sass module

-Magento issued a sample [module-sample-scss](https://github.com/magento/magento2-samples/tree/master/module-sample-scss) module implementing the Sass preprocessor.
+Magento has a sample [module-sample-scss](https://github.com/magento/magento2-samples/tree/master/module-sample-scss) module implementing the Sass preprocessor.

 You can view it as example when adding your custom preprocessor.
 Or install the module as is if you need to add Sass preprocessing.
 Installing a module is described in the [repository's Readme file](https://github.com/magento/magento2-samples/blob/master/README.md).

-## Adding custom preprocessor
+## Adding a custom preprocessor

 ### Prerequisites